Ordered Patch Theory

 7.2 Connection to T-2

-T-2 established that gravitational curvature G_{\mu\nu} is the metric derivative of rendering entropy S_{\text{render}}.
-The MERA structure now specifies the microscopic origin of S_{\text{render}}: it is the minimal-cut entropy |\gamma_A| \log \chi, and the Einstein tensor G_{\mu\nu} is the response of this cut entropy to metric perturbations in the bulk geometry induced by code distance.
-The two appendices are therefore consistent: T-2 gives the macroscopic field equations; T-3 gives the microscopic tensor-network origin of the entropy functional they extremise.
+T-2 postulates (bridge identification, v3.6.3) that gravitational curvature G_{\mu\nu} arises as the metric variation of the gravitational-action functional I_{\text{grav}}[g], corresponding on-shell to Clausius variations of rendering entropy S_{\text{render}}.
+The MERA structure now specifies the microscopic side of that correspondence: it bounds S_{\text{render}} from above by the minimal-cut entropy |\gamma_A| \log \chi (T-3c — an upper bound, not an identity), and the Einstein tensor G_{\mu\nu} is the response of this cut-entropy bound to metric perturbations in the bulk geometry induced by code distance.
+The two appendices are therefore consistent: T-2 gives the macroscopic field equations; T-3 gives the microscopic tensor-network origin of the rendering-entropy bound that enters them.

 §8.
 Closure Summary and Open Edges